rangareddy/kafka-log4j-appender-example/README.md

 </Configuration>
 ```

-In order to pass external log4j2.xml configuration file, we need to use `-Dlog4j2.configurationFile`
+In order to pass external log4j2.xml configuration file, we need to use `-Dlog4j2.configurationFile`.
+For example,

 ```sh
 -Dlog4j2.configurationFile=file:/tmp/log4j2.xml